nijakow/nijakow/README.md

  - 🌱 Building worlds and finding fireflies
  - 🚀 Creating [programming languages](https://github.com/nijakow/EcoRE), [operating systems](https://github.com/nijakow/nios-c) and [magical](https://github.com/nijakow/raven) [worlds](https://github.com/nijakow/lmud)

+## I am working on

+making the world a better place.

+I chose computer science as my area of expertise because it can be applied everywhere - and everyone can benefit from it.

+My pet project is [EcoRE](https://github.com/nijakow/EcoRE), a programming environment inspired by the power and flexibility of **Smalltalk** and **Self**.
+Over the years I have implemented multiple versions of it, and I keep refining the mechanisms to make it as compact and flexible as possible.

 ## My favorite programming languages
  - 🪄 **Lisp** (of course)
  - 🔧 **C**